 A 62 mile canoe race on the Colorado River

-The 2011 race was a bit cold and drizzly, the 2012 race was warmer and sunny, so definitely plan on any conditions.
+The 2011 race was a bit cold and drizzly, the 2012 & 2013 races were warmer and sunny, so definitely plan on any conditions.

 CR100: Racers may notice the shocking similarities between the TWO and the CR100.
-I find it astounding myself.
-However, these incredible similarities tend to make more sense with the knowledge that the management of the TWO has blatantly cut and pasted a huge amount of content and organization from the CR100 webpage and race, with the blessings of the CR100 race director, Mike Drost.
-The goal, once again, was to give racers a mid-winter race and to tie the TWO with the CR100.
+The goal was to give racers a mid-winter race and to tie the TWO with the CR100.
 In fact, the finish for the TWO is exactly the same as the starting location for the CR100: Fisherman's Park in Bastrop, Texas.